|Electrical Butt Connectors|

 Line output converters with speaker connector terminals

-On a LOC that uses speaker connector terminals like the Scosche SLC-4, the process will be similar, but with just fewer steps.
-First, strip the wires from the stereo wiring and then make the proper connections with the corresponding speaker connector terminal.
+On a LOC that uses speaker connector terminals and requires fewer install steps.
+Strip the wires from the stereo wiring and then make the proper connections with the corresponding speaker connector terminal.
 Make sure each wire is secure and the wire is not loose, but do not overtighten it.
 Then connect your RCA cables to the corresponding places on both your LOC and your amplifier.

 5. Test your System and Tidy Up the Install

-Now that all the wiring is completed, you will want to test your new amplifier.
+With the LOC wiring completed, test your new amplifier.
 Connect your battery and turn on the stereo to ensure the amplifier, stereo, and speakers are working as expected.
 Make any necessary adjustments, if needed, and proceed to finalize your install.
 Clean up all wiring, secure the line output converter, and reinstall the stereo.